levitte/openssl-web/docs/OpenSSL300Design.md

 ### CAVS Testing {#cavs-testing}

-Cavs testing will be performed by the lab.
+CAVS testing will be performed by the lab.

-However each cavs tests file could also be sampled and added to the unit tests.
+However each CAVS tests file could also be sampled and added to the unit tests.
 This would mean converting the file data of a single test into binary data inside a unit test.